jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### Eclipse Attacks
 These decrease the availability, integrity and confidentiality of P2P networks by surrounding a good peer with a set of colluding malicious peers that collaborate to partially or fully block the good peer's view of the rest of the P2P system.

 Having done this, an adversary can either mask or spoof the good node's external interactions through the malicious nodes.
-Eclipse attacks are composite attacks taht may also involve the following other attacks:
+Eclipse attacks are composite attacks that may also involve the following other attacks:
-- Routing Table Poisioning
+- Routing Table Poisoning
 - DoS/DDoS
 - Sybil Attacks
 - Collusion